reyla/neighborhood-map/README.md

 To create a production build, use `npm run build` and then `serve -s build`.
 If you do not have the npm server installed, you may need to type `npm install -g serve`.
 Navigate your web browser to http://localhost:5000.

+Notes:

-Note: The service worker will not work unless it is a production build.
+The service worker will not work unless it is a production build.
+You will need to add your own Google API key to the App.js file.

 ## Dependencies